Challenges and solutions: commissioning social care during COVID-19

 Commissioners need to be clear about measures of success.
 People’s efforts must result in positive impacts with citizens.
 Working well together may show great endeavour, but if people themselves have little say, choice or control, then effort needs to be refocused.
 Numbers are important but it is outcomes and the impact as defined by people themselves that matter.

 Many commissioned services are required to report key performance indicators (KPIs), but this can lead to a narrow focus limiting pragmatism and flexibility.
-Commissioners should agree delivery and reporting expectations with providers during the pandemic (and beyond) to unlock flexibility and target support where it is most needed as well as reassure providers they won’t be penalised for sensible changes or intrusively monitored.
+Commissioners should agree delivery and reporting expectations with providers during the pandemic and beyond to unlock flexibility and target support where it is most needed.
+Providers need reassurance that they won’t be penalised for sensible changes or be intrusively monitored.
 Providers and local authorities have faced a huge burden of reporting with multiple data requests from different places.
 Good commissioning only collects information for a purpose.

 - Be clear what information you are requesting and why – what difference will it make?